robobunny/robobunny/README.md

     alt="William C. Duraney sits in a park, looking off to the left with a dumbish look on his face.
 He has likely just eaten something not quite putrid, yet not quite fresh, or perhaps he has just read a passage from Kierkegaard."
   />
 </p>

+I am a self-taught Javascript developer with experience building and maintaining apps and websites, as well as contributing to open source projects in my spare time.
+I excel with React and Node.js, and I have experience with some other JS frameworks like Vue.
+I'm curious, self-motivating, a quick learner and a great communicator.
+I'm looking to turn my coding passion into a full-time career.

 <p>Check out my <a href="https://billyd.dev" alt="Link to my profile site">profile site</a></p>

 ## If I were an app: